-Expected Outcome(s): EL academic growth will exceed the expected growth of English only students in ELA and Math in order to close the achievement gap, and EL Language Acquisition Proficiency growth will be determined by an increase in Reclassification Rate, ELPI and decrease in LTEL Rate.
+Expected Outcome(s): As a result of this action, EL academic growth will exceed the expected growth of all students in ELA and Math in order to close the achievement gap, and EL Language Acquisition Proficiency growth will be determined by an increase in Reclassification Rate, ELPI and decrease in LTEL Rate.
+This action will be measured by using CAASPP as a metric in order to determine if the percentages of our unduplicated student groups will increase in proficiency and therefore improved performance data/colors on the California Dashboard.